Hawaii lawmakers hold public meeting on foreign fishermen

 - Woman charged after wild brawl leads captain to turn Bremerton ferry around

-The meeting includes representatives from the Hawaii Longline Association and other fishing groups along with government agencies such as the Hawaii Department of Land and Natural Resources.
+“I appreciate your contribution, because we’re trying to get something in place quickly,” Kaneko said.
+“We accept all the criticisms and the contributions.”

+Alton Miyasaka, a manager in the state Division of Aquatic Resources, said staff used to go out and inspect the boats when there were fewer vessels, but “we don’t have the necessary staff to go out to the boats regularly.”

-Hawaii residents rallied outside the state Capitol to call for better conditions for fishermen.
-They’re demanding an end to what they call unacceptable living and working conditions.
+Before the meeting, a group of Hawaii residents and activists rallied outside the state Capitol to call for better conditions for fishermen, demanding an end to what they call unacceptable living and working conditions.

+“There are a lot of ideas for reform,” said Khara Jabola, chapter coordinator for af3irm Hawaii, an organization that focuses on human trafficking.
+“At a minimum, there needs to be a rejection of the industry’s proposal for self-regulation.”

 Over six months, The Associated Press obtained confidential contracts, reviewed dozens of business records and interviewed boat owners, brokers and more than 50 fishermen in Hawaii, Indonesia and San Francisco.